ZenMerlin11/fcc-weather-app/README.md

 ## Getting Started ##

 This project was built using typescript and webpack.
-It can be viewed from the codepen link above or it can be run locally as follows.
+It can be viewed from the link above or it can be run locally as follows.
 First, install Node and NPM.
 Clone the repo and then in the root project folder run:

     npm install